Funded by an AHRC networking Grant.

 Principal Investigator: Clodagh Brook; Co-Investigator: Giuliana Pieri.

 The first, its intellectual strand, explores issues arising from interdisciplinarity in the arts in 20th and 21st century Italy.
-We will be exploring ideas of border-crossing, emancipation, transgression, and fragmentation in relation to dialogues between literature, music, cinema and the visual arts.
-This strand spans more than a century, from modernism, to postmodernism and the internet age.
-We aim to address questions such as where the roots of modern and contemporary interdisciplinarity lie, what contributed to these developments, what the place of technology, artistic milieu, cafés, internet and so on is in the development of cross-fertilisation.
+It brings together academics, artists and museum curators.
+Notions of border-crossing, emancipation, transgression, and fragmentation are applied to the relations between literature, music, cinema and the visual arts.
+This strand spans modernism, postmodernism and the internet age.
+We are addressing questions such as where the roots of modern and contemporary interdisciplinarity lie, what contributed to these developments, what the place of technology, artistic milieu, cafés, internet etc. is in the development of cross-fertilisation.
 We ran three workshops last year in Rome, New York and London to discuss these questions, and some of the results can be seen at our website www.interdisciplinaryitaly.com.